backend-development/backend-development-textbook/source/git_branching.md

 Git Basics
 ----------

 Where is my code?
-There are four answers to this question, for "places" that you need to learn about:
+There are four answers to this question, four "places" that you need to learn about:

 ![git-transport](images/git-1-places.svg)

-* the workspace is what you see in your on file system
+* the *workspace* is what you see in your computers file system
-* the index is an invisible space where you can *add*  files you want to commit see [what's the deal with the git index](http://www.gitguys.com/topics/whats-the-deal-with-the-git-index/)
+* the *index* is an invisible space where you can *add*  files you want to commit (see [what's the deal with the git index](http://www.gitguys.com/topics/whats-the-deal-with-the-git-index/))
-* you can always commit to your local repository - it's really stored in the *.git* folder
+* you can always commit to your *local repository* - it's really stored in the `.git` folder
-* the remote repository may not be reachable all the time
+* the *remote repository* can be on another computer. it may not be reachable all the time

 ### Configuring Git